cherrycjkao/prompts/SaaS-Customer-Support-Tier-2/README.md

 Response:

-Hi there,
+Hi John,
-We're aware that some users are experiencing login issues on the mobile app.
-Our engineering team has identified that the app's authentication system is intermittently failing, and they are working hard to resolve it.

-In the meantime, we recommend logging in via the web app as an alternative.
-We know this is frustrating, and we sincerely apologize for the inconvenience.
-Rest assured, we'll keep you updated and expect to have a fix deployed within the next 24 hours.
+We’re aware of a 500 error affecting payment updates due to backend rate-limiting.

+🔧 Workaround
+Please retry your update after 15 minutes.

+🛠 ETA for Fix
+Our team is deploying a fix within the next 4 hours.
+We will notify you once it’s live.

-Thank you for your patience, and feel free to reach out with any other questions!
+Thank you for your patience!

 ### 📌 Example 2
 Input:
+- Customer Name: Sara
 - Issue Title: Payment Information Update Error
 - Root Cause: Our backend service is temporarily limiting the number of requests to ensure system stability and prevent overload.
 This can sometimes cause delays in processing certain actions, such as updating payment information.
 - ETA for Fix: Hotfix being deployed in the next 12 hours